AiJared/Data-Science-2-Banknote-Authentication/README.md

 Several algorithms including Support Vector Machine, K-Nearest Neighbors, Naive Bayes and Logistic Regression are used to train the model for this project.

+## Data

+The data used for this project is "BankNoteAuthentication.csv" from kaggle.